Cafe interior

 What is it?
 A wee city café that’s ideal for grab-and-go breakfast and lunch.

-Time Out tip: Penny University rocks the hole-in-the-wall style of café, meaning that seating is limited.
-But fear not, we recommend taking your treats away and venturing to the nearby Adelaide Botanic Garden for a picnic with the most.
+Time Out tip: Penny University is a hole-in-the-wall café – seating is limited.
+Fear not; we recommend taking away your treats and venturing to the nearby Adelaide Botanic Garden for a picnic.

 Melissa Woodley